Akoko North-West

 Akoko North-West is a local government area in Ondo State, Nigeria.
 Its headquarters is in the town of Okeagbe.

 It has an area of 512 km2 and a population of 213,792 at the 2006 census.

 The postal code of the area is 342.

 Town and villages

-Towns in the local government area include Iye, Ese, Okeagbe, Ikaram, Arigidi, Erusu, Ibaram, Iyani, Ase, Irun, Ogbagi, Ajowa, Afin, Oyin, Eriti, Igasi.
+Towns in the local government area include Iye, Ese, Okeagbe, Ikaram, Arigidi, Erusu, Ibaram, Iyani, Ase, Irun, Ogbagi, Ajowa, Afin, Oyin, Eriti, Igasi, Gedegede.

-Iye Akoko is the one of the villages in Akoko North West Local Government Area of Ondo State.
-Surrounded with some rocky hills.
-Iye Akoko comprises six quarters and six recognized high chiefs.
+Iye Akoko is one of the villages in Akoko North West Local Government Area of Ondo State.
+Surrounded with some rocky hills, Iye Akoko comprises six quarters and six recognized high chiefs.
 It is located 25 km from Arigidi Akoko, with a population of ten thousand people as of the last census.
-There major works are teaching and farming.
-The Royal title of the community is called "Oniye of Iye Akoko".
+The major works are teaching and farming.
+The Royal title of the community is "Oniye of Iye Akoko".